da-nrw/DNSCore/ContentBroker/src/main/markdown/preparing_irods_for_dnscore.md

                         institution/
                         public/
                     grid/

+Note that [...] should denote some arbitrary path which you can choose.

 All of these folders are placed somewhere in an arbitrary folder somewhere on a single partition on your file system.
 However, if you want to set up a fully operational node, you have to understand that the areas have to reside on different file system partitions and at the same time must match certain iRODS resources.